Bardorf-logo-banner

 Has Your FindLaw Marketing Gone Stale?

 When was the last time you had an earnest marketing meeting with your FindLaw representative?
 One where you had a meaningful discussion about promoting your law practice that didn’t include paying FindLaw an additional $500. a month to implement – because that is considered a sales call, not a marketing meeting.
 Let’s face it, your FindLaw rep is a sales person, not a marketing strategist.
-If your FindLaw marketing has gone stale and you’re not
+If your FindLaw marketing has gone stale and you’re not getting the results or personalized attention you need and deserve given the cost, we encourage you to start your exit plan by speaking with us first.
+For 15 years Bardorf Legal Marketing has helped attorneys and small law firms successfully and seamlessly transition from FindLaw.
+We implement robust, customized marketing

 Read More »